Younggkid/Obfuscuro/README.md

 ## STEP2: Intel SGX Driver

 To install the Intel SGX Driver for Linux, please do as follows:
+make sure : the kernel version is 4.15.0-42, or something wrong will happen.

 `cd scripts`
 `./install-driver.sh`